aleb2000/split-yew/README.md

 To emulate this behavior in Rust, split-yew has four different props:

 - `min_size`/`max_size`: where you can specify a single value to apply to all components.
-- `min_sizes`/`max_sizes`: where you can specify a vector of values, on for each component.
+- `min_sizes`/`max_sizes`: where you can specify a vector of values, one for each component.

-While you can specify, for example, both a `min_size` and a `min_sizes` at the same time; the vector variant will always take priority, as shown in the following example:
+While you can specify, for instance, both a `min_size` and a `min_sizes` at the same time; the vector variant will always take priority, as shown in the following example:

 ```rust
 html! {